 MassCEC will continue accepting applications to the Whole-Home Air-Source Heat Pump Pilot Program until June 25, 2021 or until all funding is committed

-MassCEC offers awards to businesses that install qualifying variable refrigerant flow (VRF) systems, which provide highly efficient heating and cooling.
+MassCEC granted awards to businesses installing qualifying variable refrigerant flow (VRF) systems, which provide highly efficient heating and cooling.

 This program is part of MassCEC’s $48 million Clean Heating and Cooling program, which supports technologies that provide customer cost savings and environmental benefits while maintaining a high level of comfort and reliability.
-Grants of up to $150,000 are available for VRF projects (or more for affordable housing projects).
+Due to funding constraints, MassCEC is no longer accepting applications for the VRF program.

 Designers and installers should visit the installer resources page.

-- If the installer was not selected at application and has not signed up to participate in the program, that entity must sign and submit the installer agreement.
+- If the installer was not selected at the time of the application and has not signed up to participate in the program, that entity must sign and submit the installer agreement.

 Please read the VRF Heat Pump Program Manual for full details on program eligibility requirements, awards, and processes.

 The Air-Source Heat Pump program is one in a suite of MassCEC’s Clean Heating and Cooling programs.
 MassCEC has authorized $48 million in funding for these programs, starting in 2015.
-Funding for air-source heat pump incentives is expected to last approximately through the end of 2019.
+Funding for the VRF program is fully subscribed as of June 2019.